lamng3/jax-js/README.md

 - Write tests for jvp-of-jit, grad-of-jit, + implement jit-of-jit
 - How many threads to create per workgroup, depends on hardware
+  - Need to break up kernel dispatches if workgroup count exceeds 65536
 - Think about two-stage `cumsum()`
 - Disposal by enforcing a `.ref` getter?
 This isn't included in console.log, but it's included in `{...spread}` syntax, hopefully not used often with arrays.
   ```js